020 3740 5856

 6: Explore life insurance options

 Life insurance isn’t just about ensuring financial support for your dependents upon your demise.
-It can be strategically used as an IHT planning tool.
-By setting up a whole-of-life insurance policy and writing it into a trust, its payout can be excluded from your estate’s value for IHT purposes.
+It can be strategically used as an inheritance tax planning tool.
+By setting up a whole-of-life insurance policy written in trust, its payout can be excluded from your estate’s value.

 This means when the policy pays out, it could provide beneficiaries with a lump sum that could be used to settle the IHT bill, thus ensuring that core assets like family homes don’t need to be sold to pay the tax.